INSaFLU/insaflu_docs/docs/data_analysis.rst

 This module uses filtered nucleotide consensus sequences and performs refined nucleotide/protein sequence alignments and phylogenetic inferences.
 These outputs are automatically re-build and updated as more samples are added to user-restricted INSaFLU projects, making continuous data integration completely flexible and scalable.

+Users can also easily color the phylogenetic tree nodes and/or display colored metadata blocks next to the tree according to any combination of metadata variables, which facilitates the integration of relevant epidemiological and/or clinical data towards an enhanced genome-based pathogen surveillance.

 *Software version/settings*

 .. note::